Azure/login/README.md

 - By default, the action only logs in with the Azure CLI (using the `az login` command).
 To log in with the Az PowerShell module, set `enable-AzPSSession` to true.
 To login to Azure tenants without any subscriptions, set the optional parameter `allow-no-subscriptions` to true.

+- About the parameter `subscription-id`: This parameter is used to specify which subscription to work.
+If you don't specify a subscription, the Action uses your current, active subscription.

 - To login into one of the Azure Government clouds or Azure Stack, set the optional parameter `environment` with one of the supported values `AzureUSGovernment` or `AzureChinaCloud` or `AzureStack`.
 If this parameter is not specified, it takes the default value `AzureCloud` and connects to the Azure Public Cloud.
 Additionally, the parameter `creds` takes the Azure service principal created in the particular cloud to connect (Refer to the [Configure a service principal with a secret](#configure-a-service-principal-with-a-secret) section below for details).

-- The Action supports two different ways of authentication with Azure.
-One using the Azure Service Principal with secrets.
-The other is OpenID connect (OIDC) method of authentication using Azure [Workload Identity Federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation). **We recommend using OIDC based authentication for increased security.**
+- The Action supports three different ways of authentication with Azure.
+  1. Using the Azure Service Principal with secrets.
+  2. Using OpenID connect (OIDC) method of authentication by Azure [Workload Identity Federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation). **We recommend using OIDC based authentication for increased security.**
+  3. Using the Managed Identity configued on an Azure VM.

 - To login using Azure Service Principal with a secret, follow [this](#configure-a-service-principal-with-a-secret) guidance.
 - To login using **OpenID Connect (OIDC) based Federated Identity Credentials**, you need to first configure trust between GitHub workflow and an Azure Managed Identity or an Azure AD App (Service Principal)
    1. Follow [this](#configure-a-federated-credential-to-use-oidc-based-authentication) guidance to create a Federated Credential associated with your Azure Managed Identity or AD App (Service Principal).
 This is needed to establish OIDC trust between GitHub deployment workflows and the specific Azure resources scoped by the Managed Identity/service principal.
    2. In your GitHub workflow, Set `permissions:` with `id-token: write` at workflow level or job level based on whether the OIDC token needs to be auto-generated for all Jobs or a specific Job.
    3. Within the Job deploying to Azure, add Azure/login action and pass the `client-id` and `tenant-id` of the Azure Managed Identity/service principal associated with an OIDC Federated Identity Credential created in step (i).
 You also need to pass `subscription-id` or set `allow-no-subscriptions` to true.
+- To login using Managed Identities, follow [this](#configure-azure-managed-identities-with-self-hosted-runners) guidance.

+- The Action identifies the authentication method by the parameters you input.
+  1. If all the parameters: `clientId`, `tenantId` and `clientSecret` are detected in your output, we will attempt to login by using service principal with the secret.
+  2. If parameters: `clientId` and `tenantId` are detected in your output, we will attempt to login by using OIDC.
+  3. If parameters: `clientId` is detected in your output, we will attempt to login by using user-assigned identity.
+  4. If no parameter is detected in your output, we will attempt to login by using system-assigned identity.

 Note: